jhoar/AmalgamatedHarmonics/README.md

 These modules are primarily intended as a vehicle for me to learn how to create modules for VCV Rack.

-After watching a cool video from KlirrFaktor, I set out to build a scale based quantiser as there did not seem to be one around and this was a great opportuntity to learn how to build mmodules.
-I did not spot Jeremy Wentworth's module in development, but wasn't going to let redundancy get in the way of good idea.
-I thought I'd at least add something (scale degree-based gates), that may or may not be usedful for someone.
+After watching a cool video from KlirrFaktor, I set out to build a scale based quantiser as there did not seem to be one around and this was a great opportuntity to learn how to build modules.
+I did not spot jeremywen's module in development, but wasn't going to let redundancy get in the way of good idea.
+I thought I'd at least add something (scale degree-based gates) that may or may not be usedful for someone.

+ScaleQuantiser: Input/Output from Rack, Lights system, UI design and how to align SVG with UI elements defined in the code (screenshots, transparency and object proxies).
+Arpeggiator: Working with clocks (in progress)

 ### Credits and Thanks

-* Jeremy Wentworth for the core quantisation code.
+* jeremywen for the neat quantisation code, saved me a great deal of time
-* The KlirrFaktor for his great video on building a sequencer: https://www.youtube.com/watch?v=RFyC4II1kRw which used a quantiser with a fixed scale
+* The KlirrFaktor for his great video on building a sequencer: https://www.youtube.com/watch?v=RFyC4II1kRw